Maximizing Quad Growth: Hypertrophy Training Tips

 Compound Movements for Quadriceps

 Compound movements like squats and leg presses are foundational exercises that not only engage the quadriceps but also recruit other major muscle groups, providing a comprehensive lower body workout.
+They allow heavier loads and create high levels of mechanical tension, which is one of the strongest drivers of hypertrophy.

 Effective Squat Variations